amnemonic/Quansheng_UV-K5_Firmware/README.md

 af30f42c77b27dbb3f29285722d6928b
 ```

 In decoded file at offset 8192 (0x2000) firmware version string can be found.

+To prepare firmware file for sending to device you have to do 3 steps:
+* decode file above xor key
+* cut 16 bytes at address 0x2000
+* cut two last bytes (checksum)